 If the conditions are met the award itself will be made in Semester 1 of the first year of the successful applicant’s programme.

 To apply please complete the registration form.
 You will need your UCAS number and a valid email address.
-You will receive a confirmation email from the system on successful submission of the form.
-If you do not receive this email within 24 hours then please attempt the registration process again.

 Find out what winning an Ada Lovelace Excellence Scholarship could mean to you